kris-mlguy/Autoencoders/README.md

     5. Install jupyter notebook library: conda install jupyter notebook
     6. Install other dependent libraries: pip install -r requirements.txt
     7. Open jupyter notebook: jupyter notebook
     8. Above step will open jupyter notebook in a browser.
-Open the <requiredNotebook>.ipynb and run it cell-by-cell to see the working of autoencoders
+Open the <required_notebook>.ipynb and run it cell-by-cell to see the working of autoencoders